PhilipByrn3/dmcontrol_sbt/qual-sbt/README.md

-# Split-Belt Treadmill Rimless Wheel — MuJoCo Environment
+# SBTenv

-An open-source, experimentally validated split-belt treadmill environment built with [dm_control](https://github.com/google-deepmind/dm_control) and MuJoCo.
+SBTenv is an open-source, experimentally validated split-belt treadmill environment built with [dm_control](https://github.com/google-deepmind/dm_control) and MuJoCo.
 The environment simulates a passive rimless wheel walking on a split-belt treadmill and is validated against the physical experimental results of Butterfield et al. (2022).
 It is designed for high-throughput simulation and is compatible with reinforcement learning frameworks.

-**Paper:** *An Experimentally Validated Split-Belt Treadmill Environment in MuJoCo* — Philip Byrne, Fairfield University

 **Repository:** https://github.com/PhilipByrn3/dmcontrol_sbt